ujangdoubleday/spos/README.md

-# Next.js Starter Kit
+# SPOS

-A development-focused starter kit for Next.js 16, React 19, and TypeScript with pre-configured development tools including ESLint, Prettier, Husky, and TurboPack.
+A simple point of sales (POS) system built with Next.js 16, React 19, and TypeScript.
+Features product management, transaction processing, and sales reporting with a modern, user-friendly interface.

 ## Getting Started